OWASP/www-board/tab_resources.md

 - The Executive Director will meet with all Board members, to listen to your platform, goals, agenda, and ideas to make OWASP better and achieve our mission.
 - The Executive Director or Operations Manager will work with the Board to establish a calendar of public Board meetings.
 You will need to set aside two hours on the fourth Tuesday of each month, and sufficient time to read the agenda and any pre-reading materials to prepare for the meeting.
 If you have any questions about the agenda or materials, please contact the Executive Director in the first instance.
 - Please put time aside time in your calendar to travel and attend all of any in person AppSec Global events.
 Regardless of the format of the conference, there will be a public Board meeting at some point during the conference.
 AppSec Global events are a chance to meet with OWASP Members, Corporate Members, Event Sponsors, and participants, and listen to their feedback and concerns.
 Please make the time to attend all of the conference.
 Board travel and hotels are paid for by the OWASP Foundation.

-### Board functions

-- Vision, Values, and Mission.
-OWASP has a new mission for the first time in 20 years.
-A strong and clear mission statement provides a lens for the Foundation to prioritize, or do less of, or not do at all.
-- Strategic direction.
-Each Board should set their goals, priorities, and strategic direction in a special general meeting early in the year
-- Fiduciary duty.
-Directors are accountable for Board decisions and Foundation actions
-- Financial oversight.
-The budget is set between September and November each year, and must be approved in the first general meeting of the year to permit spending on programs above the Executive Director's signing authority.
-If you want to get something done that will cost funds or better bring money to the Foundation, it needs to be in each upcoming budget, or it won't happen.
-- Fundraising.
-Every non-profit needs to fundraise.
-The Board must focus on bringing in funds, corporate members, sponsors, and donations.

-The Board delegates operational aspects to the Foundation.
-Please work through the Executive Director when directing the Foundation, so that staff don't end up with 7 bosses.

-The Board has delegated some of its powers to various committees.
-The Committees are governed by the Committees policy, and advise the Board, and have some decision making power relating to their charter.
-Committees are asked to provide a budget and objectives each year.
-The Board must approve the budget, and can scale back or increase funding.
-The Committee can spend budgeted money, but is not authorized to spend unbudgeted funds.
-Each committee has its own charter, published on the main website.
-This doesn't mean the Board can't make decisions in these areas, but should consult with the Committee prior to any motion, consider their advice, and ensure there is general support for a motion within the charter area.

 ### Working with the Foundation